paytrail/documentation/content/payments/e2-interface/fields.md

 Used to identify one transaction.

 #### `AMOUNT (*)`
 Price is given in euros and cents without currency.
 Decimals are separated with a dot.
 Must contain **two decimals**.
 Interface accepts values between **0.65–499 999.99 €**.
-There may be payment method specific limitations smaller than the maximum amount.
+Some payment methods have limitations for this value which you can check [**here**][requirements].

 #### `PARAMS_IN (*)`
 Comma separated list of fields used in `AUTHCODE` calculation.
 Only values listed in this field are shown in payment data.